 Restaurant, Japanese, $$$

 (sugary rice wine).
-Have a seat at one of the tatami mat tables and watch your waitress cook your hot pot meal right in front of you.
+Have a seat at one of the tatami mat tables and watch your hot-pot meal be cooked right in front of you.
 It’ll be an unforgettable experience.

 Eat Osaka’s most famous foods

-Once Japan’s main merchant town, Osaka was the first place all edible ingredients came to before being shipped out to the rest of the country.
-Due to this unfettered access to the best food in Japan, Osaka gained its reputation as the ‘Kitchen of Japan’ and to this day it’s still considered the best place to eat.
+Once Japan’s main merchant town, Osaka was the first place edible goods were delivered to before being shipped out to the rest of the country.
+This unfettered access to the best food in Japan meant Osaka gained a reputation as the ‘Kitchen of Japan’, which remains to this day.
 There’s a saying that people from Tokyo and Kyoto will spend their money on clothes and shoes, but Osakans will bankrupt themselves on food.
-This love of food is most evident in classic Osaka dishes like takoyaki, okonomiyaki, and kushikatsu.
+This love of food is most evident in classic Osaka dishes like takoyaki (savoury ball-shaped cakes), okonomiyaki (savoury pancakes) and kushikatsu (deep-fried skewered meat and vegetables).
 No trip would be complete without indulging in all three of these not-so-healthy options.

 Check out the first Buddhist temple in Japan